Our Top 3 Recommended Dropbox Alternative Cloud Storage Providers:

 - It is a little more cumbersome to use on desktop computers.

-In terms of security, privacy, and speed, pCloud is the clear winner over Dropbox.
-But Dropbox can also be easier to use.
-If you’re willing to spend the time exploring and learning more about this Dropbox alternative, it has a lot of quality-of-life features available.
-You just need to do a little digging.
+- Dropbox may be easier to use.
+If you’re willing to spend time exploring and learning more about this Dropbox alternative, it has many quality-of-life features available.

 - Better security than Dropbox.